Allan Clayton

-Clayton was a chorister at Worcester Cathedral and a choral scholar in the Choir of St John's College, Cambridge.
+Clayton studied at the King's School, Worcester as a chorister at Worcester Cathedral, at St John's College, Cambridge as a choral scholar, and at the Royal Academy of Music in London.
 He was a BBC New Generation Artist from 2007-09 and winner of the Royal Philharmonic Society Singer Award in 2018.

 Clayton was appointed Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to opera.